Minnesota's Family Law Blog

 When is the COLA?

-COLA is adjusted every two years.
-If the county involved in either collections or if it is a IV-D case based on assistance COLA will be automatically calculated .and the person receiving the COLA will not have to do anything.
-The person paying the COLA will be notified usually the end of March and will have until the end of April to obejct to it or it will to into effect.
+So now we know what COLA is let’s look at when it goes into affect.
+By Minnesota statute, COLA is adjusted every two years.
+If the county is involved in either collection or if it is an IV-D case based on assistance, COLA will be automatically calculated, and the person receiving the COLA will not have to do anything.
+The person paying the COLA will be notified by mail, usually the end of March and will have until the end of April to obejct to it or it will to into effect.

 How Much is the COLA?